rezkycodes/rdarkpro-themes-vscode/README.md

-# R Night Pro
+# R Dark Pro
-R Night Pro is a color scheme, customized user interface theme and complete icon set for Visual Studio Code.
+R Dark Pro is a color scheme, customized user interface theme and complete icon set for Visual Studio Code.
 It has been designed by the Rezky P. Budihartono.

 ## Apply theme